OberstKrueger/www-oberstkrueger-com/report/books-i-have-read/index.md

 - Kaku, Michio - The Future of the Mind: The Scientific Quest to Understand, Enhance, and Empower the Mind
 - Koski, Olivia & Grcevich, Jana - Vacation Guide to the Solar System: Science for the Savvy Space Traveler!
 - Kuhn, Thomas S. -  The Structure of Scientific Revolutions
+- Mack, Katie - The End of Everything (Astrophysically Speaking)
 - Marchant, J. - The Human Cosmos: Civilization and the Stars
 - Munroe, Randall - How To: Absurd Scientific Advice for Common Real-World Problems
 - Munroe, Randall - Thing Explainer: Complicated Stuff in Simple Words